oncomouse/dhsi2019/day01.md

 * How do you reverse a string?
 * How do you detect if something is a string?
 * How do we apply something to the whole of an array?

-## Homework! (sorry)

-Because the wi-fi gets a little spotty at DHSI, I would ask you to download some software for tomorrow after class is over.
-We will be working with a React.js starter project template and it has a lot of dependencies to download.
-So, you will want to start that tonight (mostly because the wifi in the dorms will be faster than it is in our building).

-In your command line, `cd` into your `Projects/` directory.
-Then, run the following command:

-* `npx create-react-app my-first-react-app`

-Have a wonderful evening and see you tomorrow!